Chirag-ahir/JAVA-All-Basic/README.md

   What if we set our current thread as a Daemon thread(t1.setDaemon(true)) after starting(t1.start()) it ?<br>
   It will throw IllegalThreadStateException error.
 Note: If you want to make a user thread as Daemon, it must not be started otherwise it will throw IllegalThreadStateException.

+  What is Thread pool in java?<br>
+  Java Thread pool represents a group of worker threads that are waiting for the job and reused many times.
+There are three thread pool methods<br>
+  1. newFixedThreadPool(int)
+  2. newCachedThreadPool()
+  3. newSingleThreadExecutor()